andreafioraldi/qasan/README.md

-# QASAN (QEMU AddressSanitizer)
+# QASan (QEMU-AddressSanitizer)

-QASAN is a custom QEMU 3.1.1 that detects memory errors in the guest using clang's AddressSanitizer.
+QASan is a custom QEMU 3.1.1 that detects memory errors in the guest using clang's AddressSanitizer.

 ## Build